AletheiaWareLLC/netgo/README.md

 # Logging

-By default `netgo` will log to a subdirectory called `logs`, this can be overridden with the environment variable `LOG_DIRECTORY`.
+By default `netserver` will log to a subdirectory called `logs`, this can be overridden with the environment variable `LOG_DIRECTORY`.

 # HTTPS